Christian-Schefe/slang/README.md

 # SLANG

 A simple interpreted scripting language inspired by Python and Rust (and written in Rust, too).<br>
-It is a piping hot mess of code, I didn't research anything at all about making a programming language.
+I didn't research anything at all about making a programming language, and the code is a bit messy.
+Some things may be a bit unusual (required semicolons after a function definition, for example).

 ### Features